marijnz/bouncingballs/readme.md

 # BouncingBalls

-Bubble Trouble in 3D
+### Bubble Trouble in 3D

-Test insert whatever
+## Lua scripting

+The main Lua script file, the one which starts our game is: /data/scripts/main.lua From there on all the other Lua files are included

+## Models

+3D Models used in BouncingBalls are saved in /data/models